Lausanne Collegiate School: Athletic

 As of 1992, Lausanne fielded boys' athletic teams in basketball, golf, track and field, and tennis.
 The school also had several girls' teams.

 American football

-Capitalizing on its still-increasing numbers of male students, Lausanne started its American football program with the 1992–93 academic year.
-By July 29, 16 boys had already applied for the new team.
-The team won their seasons in 2013 and 2014, and made their inaugural visit to the playoffs in 2015, losing to state champ St. George's Independent School "in the Division 2-A quarterfinals to finish 8-4."
+Lausanne started its American football program with the 1992–93 academic year.
+By July 29, 16 boys had applied for the new team.
+The team won their seasons in 2013 and 2014, and made their inaugural visit to the playoffs in 2015, losing to state champ St. George's Independent School.
 In 2016, Lausanne had three players being scouted by the United States Military Academy and Naval Academy.